accodeing/fortnox-api/README.md

 end
 ```

-The gem will then automatically refresh the tokens and keep them in the provided
+**Note that the gem will then automatically refresh the tokens and keep them in
-store.
+the provided store.**

 ### Support for multiple Fortnox accounts